NightMirror21/WhitelistByTime/README.md

 *Statistics are obtained through bstats metrics.*

 ## About
-This plugin allows you to add players for a certain time or permanently.
+This is a plugin for a minecraft server.
+It allows you to add players for a certain time or permanently.

 ## Commands and Permissions
 | Command                                          | Permission              |